pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 ![Import Maven Project into Eclipse](https://raw.githubusercontent.com/pluralsight/guides/master/images/83970ac2-1e10-4e8d-b5cf-57c53ed8c423.png)

-Now let's add some configurations to the `pom.xml` file.
+Let's add some configurations to the `pom.xml` file.
 In the `properties` section, change the Java version if you're not using Java 8 and add the following line:
 ```xml
 <spring.version>4.3.1.RELEASE</spring.version>
 ```

 The latest version of the Spring Framework at the time of this writing is `4.3.1.RELEASE`.
 The above line will ensure Spring Boot uses this version.

-Also, in the `dependencies` section, add the dependencies we'll need for our project:
+Also, in `dependencies`, add the dependencies we'll need for our project:
 ```xml
 <dependency>
 	<groupId>org.apache.commons</groupId>